chudzikmagda/chudzikmagda/README.md

 [![Magda Chudzik](./images/gh-cover.png)](https://frontend.magdachudzik.pl/)

-I’m a **junior frontend developer**, creative web designer and award-winning photographer as well as a technical psychican by education.
+I’m a **frontend developer**, creative web designer and award-winning photographer as well as a technical psychican by education.
 At work, I combine technical skills with artistic vision.

 ---